Are you looking for the best way to send money to Nepal from Australia?

 - Choose to send the account in payment details.
 Select the sending account and the total sending amount

 - Confirm the details and send

-It might take up around 3 business days for the money to land on the destination account.
-Please check this guide for more information on fees, faqs and guide on how to send money to Nepal from the Commonwealth Bank of Australia (CBA).
+It might take up to around 3 business days for the money to land in the destination account.
+Please check this guide for more information on fees, faqs and a guide on how to send money to Nepal from the Commonwealth Bank of Australia (CBA).

 How to send money to yourself in Nepal?

-It is possible to send money to yourself in Nepal from abroad and Australia.
+It is possible to send money to yourself in Nepal from abroad and in Australia.